CrazyMadHacker/ElkStackDeployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The load balancers processes incoming traffic to be shared acorss the web servers.
+Aces controls that are in place will ensure that only authorized users will be able to connect in the first place through the jump box into the virtual network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- **Filebeat**: Detects changes with the filesystem
+- **Metricbeat**: Detects changes in systesm metric, resouce usage and differnt types of login events.

 The configuration details of each machine may be found below.